AshGreyG/AshGreyG/README.md

 + 🌱 I have a [personal website](https://www.huaier-ashgrey.top), where my notes and resume are hosted.
 + 👨‍💻 I am still studying in Tsinghua University, a second-year undergraduate (possibly I will never graduate) in the [School of Pharmaceutical Science](https://www.sps.tsinghua.edu.cn/spsen/).
 I hate school-learning.
 + 🔭 I am really interested in all the subjects that have abstract knowledge.
 Such as CS, Math and Physics.
-I am extremely love coding, and purchase thg high-quality code.
+I am extremely love coding, and purchase high-quality code.
 + 📫 Contact me
   + WeChat: Huaier [dash] AshGrey
   + Email: ashgrey [dot] huaier [at] gmail [at] com